62582c42ff475ca78e9cd77a Ideas Image P 1080

 1. Positive feedback

 We hinted at this one earlier, but we couldn’t not include it here.
 It might sound obvious, but many employers fail to do this regularly!
-If you thought a piece of work or a project was good, let the employee or team who worked on it know.
-It doesn’t have to be elaborate.
-Keep it simple with an email or shoutout in a team meeting.

 2. Employee awards

-This will incentivise them to work hard every day, with the reward within sight and reach!
-Different companies will implement this in different ways: at Zappos, employees choose a co-worker each month to award with a gift card.
+For instance, at Zappos, employees choose a co-worker each month to award with a gift card.
 Not only do staff get recognition, but it’s a great way to build team morale.
 If you use Mo, our Nominations feature makes this process completely seamless.

 3. Lunch out